-Welcome to the Counseling Center at the University of Illinois, at Urbana-Champaign, where we have been helping students achieve their goals since 1938.
-Our goal, with your input, and your counselor’s clinical insight, is to develop a plan that is specific to your needs.
+Welcome to the Counseling Center at the University of Illinois at Urbana-Champaign, where we have been helping students achieve their goals since 1938.
+Shortly you will be meeting with a counselor who will want to know how they can help you today.
+With your input, and your counselor’s clinical insight, you will develop a plan together that is specific to your needs.
 This plan may include receiving services here at the Counseling Center, a referral to another department within the University, and/or a referral to a mental health provider in the community.

 Our counselors consist of psychologists, social workers, and professional counselors.
-All of our counselors receive clinical training throughout the year via conferences, workshops, and core competencies, and all of our counselors have been trained to manage most student needs within our scope of services.
-Our center is also an accredited training facility, where we train doctoral and master’s level interns to become future psychologists and social workers.
-If you are meeting with one of our trainees today, please strongly consider consenting to be video recorded as part of their training.
-One of the many benefits of meeting with one of our trainees is that students receive the insight of both their counselor as well as their licensed supervisor.
+All of our counselors receive clinical training throughout the year via professional conferences and workshops, and all of our counselors have been trained to manage most student needs within our scope of service.
+Our Center is also an accredited training facility, where we train doctoral and masters-level interns to become future psychologists and social workers.
+If you are meeting with one of our trainees today please strongly consider consenting to be video-recorded as part of their training.
+All of our trainees’ work is supervised by licensed clinicians.

 Scope of Services

-The services offered by the Counseling Center, like many other university counseling centers across the country, are time-limited in nature which means you can begin working on developing new skills right away to begin your journey of feeling better.
-The clinical services we offer include: time-limited individual counseling; group counseling; specialized assessments (alcohol/drug use, eating concerns, academic issues, & suicidal ideation/risk assessments); and skills-based workshops.
-Our short-term model can be most effective with the following problems including, but not limited to:
+The services offered by the Counseling Center, like many other university counseling centers, are time-limited, which means you can begin working on developing new skills right away to begin your journey of feeling better.
+The clinical services we offer include: time-limited individual therapy; group counseling; specialized assessments (alcohol/drug use, eating concerns, academic issues, & suicidal ideation/risk assessments); and skills-based workshops.
+Our short-term therapy model can be most effective with the following problems including, but not limited to:

 - Academic distress/stress management